Evaluating the Impact of Inter-cluster Communications in Edge Computing: Background and Related Work

 \subsubsection{Remote Access, Monitoring, and Maintenance}

 In an industrial automation setting, numerous sensors installed on production machines distributed across a factory continuously collect data about the status of machines in the production line.
-A massive amount of raw data is cached in a cluster of edge nodes for preprocessing, while aggregating the data where possible.
-The result of local processing is sent to another cluster for evaluation (\eg based on machine learning), with the result potentially being used to instruct a control center to perform the required maintenance~\cite{5g-acia-traffic-model,5g-acia-edge}.
+A massive amount of raw data is cached in a cluster of edge nodes for preprocessing that aggregate the data where possible.
+The result of the local processing is sent to another cluster for evaluation (\eg using machine learning), with the result potentially being used to instruct a control center to perform the required maintenance~\cite{5g-acia-traffic-model,5g-acia-edge,5g-acia-requirements,3gpp-22.104}.